Abha Clark takes a deep breath, crosses to the lectern and addresses the audience.

 “I don’t see that message!
 I just see a crazy picture!”

-“It looks horrible but it’s a parable.
-Kali Ma was created by wise men a long time ago to teach the masses who did not know how to read.
-They wanted to shock the hell out of people!
-Know that you are god!
-Part of god!
-The bloody heads are the selves who were hypnotized by physical appearances and become separate from god.
-But god is not some man in the sky.
-It’s everything.
-And the separation is what we call evil.”
+“It looks crazy but it’s a parable.
+Kali Ma was created by wise men a long time ago to shock the hell outta the regular folks!
+Know that you are really not you, but god!
+God projecting not as some man in the sky but as all knowing awareness!
+The bloody heads are the selves who were hypnotized by appearances and become separate from god.
+And the separation is the duality of samsara: good and evil.”

 Les holds the book closer to Ro’s face so she can see the small details in the image.

-“Mother Kali slashed her childrens’ arms and wears them as a skirt to show we’re always reaching out for what we think is outside of us.
-Her necklace of bloody skulls means we’ve become attached to the outside show.
-So she chopped them off to warn us, ‘don’t get stuck in the outside show, the prison of appearances!’ … and to remind us that we are that in which everything appears.”
+“Mamma Kali slashed her childrens’ arms and wears them as a skirt to show we’re always reaching out for what we think is outside of us.
+Her necklace of bloody skulls means we totally believe the outside show.
+So she chopped them off to warn us, ‘don’t get stuck there!,’ and to remind us that we are that in which everything appears.”